St. Louis Divorce Lawyer

 In addition to the formal fees associated with the process, it’s important to recognize the long-term financial impact divorce can have.
 Assets are split, alimony may be owed, and debt is divided, possibly leaving you with some of your partner’s debt if you’re unprotected by a prenup.

-Many are averse to hiring an attorney, viewing it as just another cost in what could be an already expensive process.
+Many are averse to hiring a family law attorney, viewing it as just another cost in what could be an already expensive process.
 While this may be true short-term, handling the matter independently could lead to further fees down the road if legal intervention is needed to resolve a mistake made during the finalization of your DIY-divorce.
 Save yourself the stress, money, and time by calling on Cavanagh & Associates.

 Adultery & Missouri Divorce Laws